Khyati2201/GStreamer-Plugins/README.md

 **qtdemux**

-*Description:* Demuxes a QuickTime file format(scuh as mp4) into raw or compressed audio and/or video streams.   <br/> *Properties:* name assigns an alias for the demuxer.
+*Description:* Demuxes a QuickTime file format(scuh as mp4) into raw or compressed audio and/or video streams.   <br/> *Properties:* 'name' assigns an alias for the demuxer.

 Here, demuxing essentially involves reading multi-part stream and saving each part, i.e., audio and video into individual streams.
 The two demuxed streams are then processed separately: <br/>
 *The audio stream is sent to faad (AAC decoder) <br/>